 Vanessa Collett — Director

-As a mother with kids in college, high school and preschool I understand the importance of those brought into your children’s lives and am honored to be one of those people.
+As a mother with kids in college, high school, and elementary school, I understand the significance of the people you choose to bring into your children’s lives and am honored to be one of those people.
 It is a gift in my life to work alongside families to give our children a healthy foundation for the people they will become and the bright futures ahead of them.

 Danielle Vuksich — Teacher

 Growing up in a small knit community really makes you understand the saying, “it takes a village”.
 I’ve always valued the importance of community and being as immersed in it as possible.
 Finding a home at Monarch Preschool has made that stand true in more ways than one.
 I discovered my passion for child growth early on in my education.
 As my studies through Orange Coast College’s Early Childhood Program continued, I was quickly inspired by the fact that children learn through their play and creativity.
 I am a firm believer in children immersing themselves in their environment and discovering the world all around them through an experience that is led completely by their own interests and goals.
 Monarch Preschool offers a place for children to learn through play and their environment in all of the best ways possible.
 It is driven by the saying “it takes a village”, and people who put their love for the children’s benefit before all else, and being a part of this community is something that I truly cherish.

 In my free time I enjoy being in and around the water, discovering places I have never been before, watching new TV shows, and drinking iced coffee.